-Set an ocean colour scene in your kitchen with muted pastel toned cupboard doors.
+Set an ocean colour scene in your kitchen with muted pastel-toned cupboard doors.
 Duck-egg blue, pale green, lilac, and soft stone grey are all beautiful colours that can be incorporated well within an all-white Hamptons kitchen to perk up the theme if you prefer a pop of colour in your rooms.

-When using colour in your Hamptons kitchen, make sure it’s utilised sparingly and with thought towards its placement.
+When using colour in your Hamptons kitchen, make sure it’s utilised sparingly and with a thought towards its placement.
 Chic simplicity is the foundation of Hamptons style – if you choose to accent your cupboard doors, keep everything else in white monotone to ensure you achieve the look.

 3. Glass Cabinetry

 Glass-framed cupboard doors are a beautiful addition to a Hamptons style kitchen – so long as your crockery inside also matches the space!
 Go a step further by using open shelves in the room too, to display only your best glassware and ornaments.
-Ensure the wooden cupboard frames are painted – you guessed it – white, in-keeping with the Hamptons colour palette to give the space a polished finish.
+Ensure the wooden cupboard frames are painted – you guessed it – white, in keeping with the Hamptons colour palette to give the space a polished finish.

 4. Dark Wood

 All-white kitchens offset with dark wood accents looks stunning, if done right.
 Use dark wood floors, a dark wood kitchen island completed with a white benchtop, or dark wood cabinets – pick one of these options, and only one.
-Hamptons style is overpowered when white isn’t the main component; so other colours should be used artfully.
+Hamptons style is overpowered when white isn’t the main component, so other colours should be used artfully.
 Dark wood looks much more expensive and is a much better background to highlight your beautiful white theme.